 - Start by tearing the tissue paper into several pieces, and crumble them up a bit to wrinkle.

-- Then paint each half of your Egg Blank on the outside with the Mod Podge using a paint brush.
-Place pieces of crumbled up tissue paper over each half using your fingers to manipulate the paper to your desired dimension or texture.
+- Then paint each half of your Egg Blank on the outside with the Mod Podge using a paintbrush.
+Place pieces of crumpled up tissue paper over each half using your fingers to manipulate the paper to your desired dimension or texture.
 The best results are achieved by making two layers of tissue paper.
 If you feel that is not to your liking or not what you visioned you can simply keep adding more tissue paper and build up or shape to your liking.

 - Go with the tissue paper and the Mod Podge also a little over the edges of the egg halves.
-This is especially recommended for plastic egg blanks, because the edges look less thin and more plastic.
-With eggs made of polystyrene you can also do without it, because they already have a certain edge thickness.
+This is especially recommended for plastic egg blanks because the edges look less thin and more plastic.
+With eggs made of polystyrene, you can also do without it, because they already have a certain edge thickness.
 Excess tissue paper can be removed with scissors as soon as everything is completely dry.

 - For even more 3D effect and if it should look even more like stone, I mix white and black acrylic paint to the desired shade and paint the dry egg halves with a coarse brush rudimentarily.
 So the whole thing looks more plastic and you can give the cracks and columns more definition.
-Use a coarse brush for this process, otherwise too much paint will be applied and the effect will not come into its own.
+Use a coarse brush for this process, otherwise, too much paint will be applied and the effect will not come into its own.

-- In order to give the egg an even more noble appearance, I have added some highly pigmented Maya Gold with a small paint brush.
-Alternatively you can of course also apply golden or silver acrylic paint.
+- In order to give the egg an even more noble appearance, I have added some highly pigmented Maya Gold with a small paintbrush.
+Alternatively, you can of course also apply golden or silver acrylic paint.

 Designing the Egg Halves Inside

 - If everything is well dried, you can turn to the inside.
 Paint the inside with dark acrylic paint.
 I chose black for my egg.